kingzamzon/docs/docs/sdk/serverless-signing/combining-signatures.md

 ### Example Lit Action

-The following Lit Action uses `signAndCombineEcdsa` to combine the signatures created by each share signing the `toSign` variable, which is the provided hash of a serialized transaction.
-We then serialize the transaction and sign it using `ethers.js`.
+The following Lit Action uses `signAndCombineEcdsa` to combine partial signatures provided by each Lit node, each of which signs a share of the `toSign` variable—this variable contains the hash of the serialized transaction.
+After combining these shares into a complete signature, we use `ethers.js` to serialize the transaction again, this time including the signature, to finalize it for submission.

 ```jsx
 const litActionCode = `